edgarbarney/halflife-planckepoch/Trinity - BSP Renderer.md

 gfx/textures/world as .tga files.

 HD Sky:
 This lets you use high resolution tga images for the skybox, but it's not as simple as just putting them in your env folder.
-Name your HD skybox textures as you would normally, but append "_larg -e" at the end of each file, so that if you specified "desert" as your skybox, the files should be named "desertlf_large", "de- sertup_large", and the like.
-These should be put in your env fo- lder, and it's not necessary to have a normal file, the hd text- ure will be loaded regardless.
+Name your HD skybox textures as you would normally, but append "_large" at the end of each file, so that if you specified "desert" as your skybox, the files should be named "desertlf_large", "desertup_large", and the like.
+These should be put in your env folder, and it's not necessary to have a normal file, the hd texture will be loaded regardless.

 Shadow Mapping:
 With version v1.14 I've added projective shadow mapping to proj-